townmath/cisp400-reader/docs/_sources/class-III-design/interfaces.rst.txt

 Virtual methods, in their view, should never be public, because they define the class interface, which must remain consistent in all derived classes.
-Protected and private virtuals define the class customizable behavior, and there is no need to make them public.
+Protected and private virtual functions define the class customizable behavior, and there is no need to make them public.
 A public virtual method would define both interface and a customization point, a duality that could reflect weak design.